bentvelj/bentvelj/README.md

 **Hello!
-My name is Jared, and I'm a returning SDE Intern at Amazon in Vancouver.**
+My name is Jared, and I'm finishing off my Software Engineering Degree at McMaster University!

 Here are some of the languages and tools I have experience with: